-The Create a Commuter program provides basic bicycle safety education and fully-outfitted commuter bicycles to low-income adults striving to connect to work or workforce development by bicycle.
+The Create a Commuter program provides basic bicycle safety education and fully-outfitted commuter bicycles to adults living on low incomes who are striving to connect to work or workforce development by bicycle.
 If you are an individual looking to sign up for this program, you must be enrolled at one of our partner agencies and register through an employment specialist at that agency.

 The program is offered in partnership with local organizations that offer comprehensive employment programs.
 We currently partner with agencies that serve 30 or more participants in their employment program at any given time that qualify to receive bicycles, and we host our workshops at those partner agencies.
 We no longer take referrals for singular individuals, but rather work with our partner agencies who can fill a workshop with 15 or more participants.
 We hold 10-15 workshops per year, serving up to 168 people annually.

 Participants will receive instruction on bicycle safety and commuting basics in a one-time, five-hour workshop.
 Our 1:5 staff-to-participant ratio allows for personal instruction to meet the needs of all participants.
 From the most basic instruction to advanced riding skills, every participant will start where they are comfortable and grow from there.
-Our instructors have extensive experience working with low-income adults and receive comprehensive training in the fundamentals of experiential education and bike safety prior to leading a workshop.
+Our instructors receive comprehensive training in the fundamentals of experiential education and bike safety prior to leading a workshop.

 All Create a Commuter Participants will learn:

 - Mechanical skills

 - Parts identification

 - Laws and rules of the road